 I'm excited for this iteration of crochet boots with flip flop soles because I think the way these are constructed will be the easiest for everyone to get consistent results and tweak them to fit your particular feet.
 If you struggled with getting the your Cabin Boots to be snug enough for your liking, I believe you might like the fit of these boots even more.

-Once again, I’ve included a printable guide for poking your holes in the PDF version of the pattern (which you can purchase here).
-Since the gauge of the pattern is based on how the holes are spaced on your flip flops, the printable guide is extremely helpful in ensuring your boots start off “on the right foot” (pun intended!)
+Once again, I've included a printable guide for poking your holes in the PDF version of the pattern (which you can purchase here on Love Crafts or here on Etsy).
+Since the gauge of the pattern is based on how the holes are spaced on your flip flops, the printable guide is extremely helpful in ensuring your boots start off "on the right foot" (pun intended!)
 The printable guide makes poking the holes in your flip flops a snap!

 Having four video players on one page for the Cabin Boots seems to have caused trouble for some people.
-So in an effort to get the video tutorials to play well for everyone, I’m splitting this free Breckenridge Boots crochet pattern and video tutorial into three separate posts.
+So in an effort to get the video tutorials to play well for everyone, I'm splitting this free Breckenridge Boots crochet pattern and video tutorial into three separate posts.
 I hope this ensures that you can work each section of the boot (and easily view the 60 full minutes of step-by-step video tutorials!) along the way.
-I’ll be sharing Part 2 of this free pattern and video tutorial tomorrow and Part 3 on Sunday.
+Parts 2 and 3 are linked below.
 Go buy some flip flops today! 🙂

-(And if you just can’t wait to have the full pattern, the printable PDF includes all three parts of the pattern in their entirety right this very second.)
+(And if you just can't wait to have the full pattern in one place, the printable PDF includes all three parts of the pattern in their entirety right this very second.)

 Speaking of flip flops, I found my brown flip flops at Old Navy for less than $4.
 I love old Navy because they have a ton of flip flop colors, even in the winter.
 Walmart, Michael's and Amazon have also come through for me when I've been trying to find flip flops to turn into crochet shoes.